mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 # Tips for hiring cartoonists

-I couldn't find any guides for hiring a cartoonist, so I was just making it up as I went along.
-I ran into a lot of decisions where I just didn't know what the standard procedure was.
+Through the process of working with Loraine, there were many instances where I didn't know what the standard procedure was.
 How many revisions could I ask for?
 Do I need to give attribution?
 Do we renegotiate rates if I asked for 10 cartoons but later wanted some of them to have multiple panels?

-After I published the article with all of Loraine's cartoons, I asked the four cartoonists who I hired for samples if they'd let me interview them for this article.
+After I published my article, I reached out to the four cartoonists I worked with to ask if they'd let me interview them for an article about the process of working with cartoonists.
 They all agreed.

-Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience working with them.
+Below, I've compiled tips for hiring and working with cartoonists based on those interviews and my experience as their client.

 ## Background: Nobody wants to work for a bad client

 Every cartoonist I interviewed emphasized how unpleasant it is to work with a bad client.

-Illustrators avoid clients who force them to jump through ridiculous hoops under threat of a bad rating.
-They look for red flags in the job posting and interview process.
+Bad clients make unreasonable demands and give bad ratings.
+Bad ratings make it hard for freelancers to win future jobs.
+Cartoonists screen their clients carefully during the interview process to avoid putting themselves at the mercy of a bad client.

+You want to show potential applicants that you're a *good* client.
 A good client:

-* Treats freelancers with professionalism
+* Communicates with professionalism
 * Respects the freelancer's craft
   * The client should understand that what they're doing is art, and therefore takes time and skill
+  * Is respectful even when rejecting work.
+If the artist is to take pride in their work, it's insulting to hear, "No, this is bad," instead of a more respectful, "I'd like it to be more X."
+* Either has a clear vision of what they want and can articulate it OR is willing to cede creative freedom to their cartoonist

 ## 1. Start with a small job